radiodee1/awesome-chatbot/README.md

 * On the Raspberry Pi I navigated to the `/opt` directory and made a folder called `bot`.
 I placed the json file at `/opt/bot/`.
 * For simplicity I will refer to the json file on my regular computer as `awesome-sr-XXXXXX.json`.
 In this scheme `awesome-sr` is the name of my project and `XXXXXX` is the hexadecimal number that google appends to the json file name.
 Because this name is long and the hex digits are hard to type I will copy and paste them when possible as I set up the Bash shell variable.
 * Edit the `.bashrc` file with your favorite editor.
-* Add the following to the  last line of the `.bashrc` file: `export GOOGLE_APPLICATION_CREDENTIALS=/path/to/json/awesome-sr-XXXXXX.json`
+* Add the following to the  last line of the `.bashrc` file: `export GOOGLE_APPLICATION_CREDENTIALS=/path/to/json/awesome-sr-XXXXXX.json` A link follows that might be helpful: https://cloud.google.com/docs/authentication/getting-started#setting_the_environment_variable
 * Save the changes.
 * You must exit and re-enter the bash shell in a new terminal for the changes to take effect.
 After that you should be able to run the `game_sr.py` file.
 You will be charged for the service.